 Slack supports HTTP POST binding, not HTTP REDIRECT.
 You must configure HTTP POST bindings in the IdP metadata.

 Your IdP must ensure a user is both authenticated and authorised before sending an assertion.
 If a user isn’t authorised, assertions should not be sent.
-We recommend that your identity provider redirect people to an HTTP 403 page or something similar.
+We recommend your identity provider to redirect people to an HTTP 403 page or something similar.

 Slack requires the SAML response to be signed and you will need to paste a valid X.509 .pem certificate to verify your identity.
 This is different from your SSL certificate.

 End-to-end encryption key